 If there is no heat-up time, which is typical for geothermal pools, then equation [1] will be zero and only equation [2] will apply.
 Heat loss equation [2] assume a wind velocity of 5 to 8 km/h.
-For sheltered pools, and average wind velocity of less than 5 km/h can be assume, and thus the second equation $(q_2)$ can be reduced to 75%.
+For sheltered pools, and average wind velocity of less than 5 km/h, the second equation (q_2) can be reduced to 75%.
 For wind velocity of 8 km/h, multiply by 1.25; and for wind velocity of 16 km/h, multiply by 2.0 (ASHRAE, 1999a).

-Spas (Natatoriums)
+SPAS (NATATORIUMS)

 Spas or natatoriums require year-round humidity levels between 40 and 60% for comfort, energy consumption, and building protection (ASHRAE, 1999b).
 Any design must consider all of the following variables: humidity control, ventilation requirements for air quality (outdoor and exhaust air), air distribution, duct design, pool water chemistry, and evaporation rates.
 According to ASHRAE (1999b):